zzzprojects/learn-orm/tutorials/ef-core-providers/azure-cosmos-db.md

 Model is a collection of classes to interact with the database.

- - A model stores data that is retrieved according to the commands from the Controller and displayed in the View.
+ - A model stores data that is retrieved according to the controller's commands and displayed in the View.
  - It can also be used to manipulate the data to implement the business logic.

 To create a data model for our application, we will start with the following two entities.